Connect with us

 PwC said that typical fraudsters usually sway the tendering process in favour of bribe-paying contractors – some of whom go to the extent of filing court cases to sabotage their competitors.

-These practices impede development and downplay the government’s ability to provide essential services to its citizens and sped up economic growth.
+These practices impede development and downplay the government’s ability to provide essential services to its citizens and speed up economic growth.

 We have recently seen several multi-billion-dollar Chinese-backed projects being hit by strong tendering headwinds that threaten to derail their implementation.
 This should not happen in a society that claims to adhere to the rule of law.